 While there are many common courses across doctorate in nonprofit management degrees, students should consult each school’s curriculum to learn about available classes and concentrations.

-Global Affairs: This concentration prepares graduates for roles at international or multinational nonprofits.
-Topics may include international human rights law, finance, and communicating effectively with diverse clients and workers.
+This concentration prepares graduates for roles at international or multinational nonprofits.
+Topics may include international human rights law, finance, and effectively communicating with diverse clients and staff.

-Careers this concentration prepares for: Any nonprofits with a presence outside the U.S.
+- Concentration Careers: Any nonprofit with a presence outside the U.S.

 Curriculum for an Online Doctoral Degree in Nonprofit Management